Loading page...

 Q: How do medical costs affect my workers compensation premiums?
 A: Medical costs directly impact claims costs and your experience modification factor.
 Private carriers often provide better medical cost management through provider networks, utilization review, and return-to-work programs, leading to lower overall claims costs.

-The choice between Pennsylvania's State Workers' Insurance Fund and private carriers represents one of the most critical financial decisions facing contractors today.
-As we've seen through real contractor experiences and comprehensive cost analysis, the wrong choice can result in $25,000-$50,000 in unnecessary annual costs - a difference that often determines business survival.
+The choice between Pennsylvania's State Workers' Insurance Fund and private carriers is one of the more consequential financial decisions facing contractors.
+As the patterns above illustrate, the wrong choice can mean real, avoidable annual costs that add up meaningfully over the life of a growing business.

 The evidence is clear: while SWIF serves as a crucial safety net for high-risk operations and new businesses, established contractors with good safety records almost always benefit from private carrier coverage.
 The combination of competitive rates, dividend programs, experience modification credits, and comprehensive coverage options typically provides superior value and business support.